demiroguzhan/melbourne-housing-analysis/README.md

 properties.
 So, they show us “which” property area that property belongs to.
 According to that, we will use that variable as factor, instead of integer.
 Then we are checking its structure and summary.
-We have 3 missing rows in “PropertyCount” column, same as “Regionname”
+We have 3 missing rows in “PropertyCount” column, same as “Regionname” according to summaries we got.

 ``` r
 housing_dataset$Propertycount <- factor(housing_dataset$Propertycount)